askworkshop/ask2019/index.md

     nav: "docs"
 ---

 Welcome to the home page of the **9th Asian Workshop on Symmetric Key Cryptography**.
-This workshop will be held on three days at *University of Hyogo*, Kobe Campus for Information Science, Japan, starting on **December 13th until December 15th, 2019**.
+This workshop will be held on three days at **University of Hyogo**, **Kobe Campus for Information Science**, **Japan**, starting on **December 13th until December 15th, 2019**.
 The workshop is collocated with [ASIACRYPT 2019](https://asiacrypt.iacr.org/2019/) that will be held just before ASK 2019 (the two events are very close, so you can use the same accomodation).

 ASK has been held to promote research on symmetric-key cryptography in Asia since 2011.
 Broadly, the scope of the workshop includes, but is not limited to: